SHTF Survival: 7 Vitamins That Help Prevent Dental Emergencies

 B Complex Vitamins: These are also a big player in fighting gum disease.
 B vitamin deficiencies can make gingivitis more severe and cause sores in the gums, tongue and other soft tissues in the mouth.

 Vitamin D: This vitamin not only strengthens your immunity against disease, but it also absorbs calcium that is needed for healthy teeth and also assists in keeping the teeth anchored into their sockets.
 Vitamin D has been shown to reduce gingivitis because of the anti- inflammatory effects of the vitamin.
+This brand is gmo-free and preservative free.

 Calcium: 99% of the calcium in your body is in your bones and your teeth.
 Dietary calcium is needed to make sure they’re in good shape.
 It is important to understand that the calcium that is present in bones and teeth is constantly in a state of movement.
 The calcium gets reabsorbed into the bloodstream if levels are low, and it is put back into bones and teeth when levels are higher.
 This is why Vitamin D is so important because it regulates this entire mechanism.
 People with low intake of Calcium and vitamin C are more likely to suffer from periodontal disease.
 Children’s teeth need Calcium to develop properly.